Kong/docs.konghq.com/app/_src/deck/faqs.md

 ### I use Cassandra as a data store for Kong, can I use decK?

-{:.important}
-> Cassandra as a backend database for {{site.base_gateway}}
-is deprecated with 2.7.0.0 and will be removed in version 3.4.0.0.
+As of {{site.base_gateway}} 3.4, you can't use Cassandra as a data store, as it is longer supported by Kong.

-You can use decK with Kong backed by Cassandra.
+You can use decK with earlier versions of Kong backed by Cassandra.
-However, if you observe errors during a sync process, you will have to tweak decK's setting and take care of a few things. decK heavily parallelizes its operations, which can induce a lot of load onto your Cassandra cluster.
+However, if you observe errors during a sync process, you will have to tweak decK's settings and make a few adjustments.

+decK heavily parallelizes its operations, which can induce a lot of load onto your Cassandra cluster.
 You should consider: